una/personal-goals/happy-moments/happy-moments.md

 04/17/2015
 ---
 Ryan announced that he accepted the offer from Facebook today.
 I know this sounds like a strange “Happy Moment” but I really AM super happy and excited for him!
 I know he’s been wanting this!

+04/18/2015
+---
+Oh man, today was super productive.
+I picked up Harp and EJS to build and design a base homepage for the TTL podcast in 4 hours.
+Feeling very happy about that.

+04/19/2015
+---
+I got brunch today (at Takoba) for the first time in a long time :) It was so nice!
+Mimosa carafes and migas.
+Yum.